iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > Tried this app for less than few weeks or so, often question of how it can actually sense if I have been exposed to someone tested positive covid 19 just by bluetooth and location services ?
 With having app on and running constantly, considerably drains my battery with having both location on and bluetooth on all the time.
 How reliable is this app when I'm not always connected to internet or have available cellular data?
 I don't have unlimited cellular data plan, makes hard for app to work<br> :date: __2020-10-31 03:33:27__

-> There are no notifications of other people.or places near by<br> :date: __2020-10-30 03:22:19__

-> This app only works if people report their symptoms.
-So if no one does then you know if you've come in contact with anyone with the Chinese virus.<br> :date: __2020-10-26 18:36:59__

 #### 1-star reviews